Army men

 Army men, or plastic soldiers, are toy soldiers that are about 5 cm tall and most commonly molded from low-density polyethylene plastic, which makes them durable and flexible.
-Army men are traditionally solid green or tan and almost always dressed in modern military uniforms and armed with 20th-century weapons.
+Army men are traditionally solid green or tan, and molded with 20th-century uniforms and weapons.

 Unlike the more expensive toy soldiers available in hobby shops, army men are sold at low prices in discount stores and supermarkets.

-'Jumbo' army men are a less common secondary scale with 4.75 inch soldiers made by the same process.
+"Jumbo" army men are a less common secondary scale with 4.75 inch soldiers made by the same process.

 Description

 Plastic army men are sold in plastic bags or buckets, and in multiple colors to represent opposing sides.
 They are equipped with a variety of weapons, typically from World War II to the current era, often depicting the 1964 Vietnam-era M-16 rifle with fixed M7 bayonet.
-These include rifles, machine guns, submachine guns, shotguns, sniper rifles, pistols, grenades, flamethrowers, mortars, and bazookas.
-They may also have radio men, binocular scouts, and minesweepers.
+These include rifles, machine guns, squad automatic weapons, submachine guns, shotguns, sniper rifles, pistols, grenades, flamethrowers, grenade launchers, miniguns, mortars, anti-tank rifles, and bazookas.
+They may also have radio men, binocular scouts, military police, commandos, parachute men, and minesweepers.
 The traditional helmets are the older M1 "steel pot" style that were issued to US soldiers during the middle to late 20th century.

 Typical accoutrements depicted are often 1960s-era M1911 style pistols, ammunition pouches, and water canteens.
-Army men are sometimes packaged with additional accessories including tanks (often based on the M48 Patton tank), jeeps, armed hovercraft, half-tracks, artillery, flags, army trucks, helicopters, fighter jets, landing craft, and fortifications.
+Army men are sometimes packaged with additional accessories including tanks (often based on the M48 Patton tank), jeeps, armed hovercraft, half-tracks, artillery, flags, army trucks, helicopters, fighter jets, landing craft, amtrac amphibious vehicles, army bulldozers, and fortifications.
 The vehicles are usually manufactured in a smaller scale, to save on production and packaging costs.